 The Womanizer Instagram has been banned AGAIN – just the latest in the worrying trend of Instagram penalizing accounts promoting sexual health and empowerment.
 This worrying trend of censorship can be seen across Facebook, Insta and other social media platforms, with Womanizer the latest sex positive company struggling with increasingly puritanical and reactionary censorship laws.
 Under Instagram’s current policy, a tasteful, high quality sex toy brand comes under the same category of “sexualized content” as hardcore pornography and sex work services.
 Banning that more extreme sexual content is a problem in itself – though a deeper conversation for another article – but just what exactly does Instagram think is going to happen if people have access to the kind of pro-sex, pro-women, pro-self-love content that Womanizer promote?
 Let’s take a look at the situation.

 Why is Womanizer Important?

-Womanizer is a global sex toy brand, the originator of the incredible Pleasure Air Technology, the patented clitoral stimulation method that has thrilled millions of satisfied customers the world over.
+Womanizer is a global sex toy brand, the originator of the incredible Pleasure Air Technology, the innovative clitoral stimulation method that has thrilled millions of satisfied customers the world over.
 While sex toys may not be a topic of conversation over dinner with your grandmother (no shade to the super cool grandmas and older people who embrace sexual discussion) they are a vital part of self-love, self-care, sexual exploration and pleasure seeking.

 Womanizer offers variety, encouraging users to find out what feels good for them.
 You can enjoy their bestselling clitoral stimulation model Womanizer CLASSIC or experience the intense blended orgasms from dual stimulation toy Womanizer DUO, developing your self-love repertoire or spicing up play with a partner by introducing one of these toys into your bedroom antics.